oxinabox/Kaldi-Notes/tidigits/train.md

 #####Boost Silence
 Silence is boosted using `/kaldi-trunk/src/gmmbin/gmm-boost-silence`, Call that with the `--help` option for more info.
-Notably it does not nesc boost the silence phone (but it does in this training case), it can boost any phone.
+Notably it does not necessarily  boost the silence phone (but it does in this training case), it can boost any phone.
 It does this by modifying the GMM weights, to make silence more probable.

 #####Align